oracle/coherence-operator/docs/storage.md

     path: "/coh/mydata"
 ```

-with the following command
+The sample YAML file can be used to create PersistentVolume using the following **```kubectl```**command:
 ```
 kubectl create -f mypv0.yaml
 ```

-Note that the number of Persistent Volumes created need to be the same as Coherence cluster size.
+**Note**: The number of Persistent Volumes created should be the same as the Coherence cluster size.
-For instance, in case of a cluster of size 3, one also need to create `mylocalsc-pv1`, `mylocalsc-pv2`, and `mylocalsc-pv3`.
+For instance, in case of a cluster of size 3, you must create Persistent Volumes, `mylocalsc-pv1`, `mylocalsc-pv2`, and `mylocalsc-pv3`.

-#### 3. Specify parameters for Coherence Helm install.
+#### 3. Specify Parameters for Coherence Helm Install

 ##### a.
-Set nodeSelector for Coherence clusters.
+Set nodeSelector for Coherence Clusters

-In order to use the local storage, the Coherence cluster needs to run a specified set
+In order to use the local storage, the Coherence cluster must run a specified set
 of nodes.
-Labels will be used to identify the nodes that we want used.
+Labels are used to identify the nodes that you want to use.

-Note that the set of nodes identified needs to be the same as the Coherence cluster size.
+Note that the set of nodes identified must be the same as the Coherence cluster size.

-Suppose the label `name=pool1` is sufficient to identify the nodes that is required,
+Suppose the label `name=pool1` is sufficient to identify the nodes that are required,
 then the following Helm parameter needs to be set:

 ```
 --set nodeSelector.name=pool1
 ```

 ##### b.
-Enable active persistence in Coherence.
+Enable Active Persistence in Coherence
+Set the following Helm parameter to enable Active Persistence in Coherence:
 ```
 --set store.persistence.enabled=true
 ```

 ##### c.
-Specify Persistent volumes used for Coherence.
+Specify Persistent Volumes Used for Coherence

-###### i.
-Set storage class.
+Set storage class and set labels for persistent volumes.

 ```
 --set store.persistence.storageClass=mylocalsc
 ```

-###### ii.
-Set labels for persistent volumes.
 ```
 --set store.persistence.selector.matchLabels.type=local
 ```

-#### 4. Uninstall the Coherence with persistence.
+#### 4. Uninstall Coherence with Persistence
 ##### i.
-Helm delete the installation.
+Remove the Installation Using Helm Delete
 ##### ii.
-Delete the pvc created one by one.
+Delete the Persistent Volume Claim (PVC)
-Note that the pvc is created in the same namespace as your Helm installation.
-And the number of pvc equals the Coherence cluster size.
+***Note***: The PVC is created in the same namespace as your Helm installation.
+The number of PVC equals the Coherence cluster size.

-The name of pvc can be found as follows:
+Retrieve the name of the PVC as follows:
 ```
 kubectl get pvc -n your_namespace
 ```
-Then the pvc can be deleted one by one as follows:
+Then, delete the PVC one at a time as follows:
 ```
 kubectl delete pvc -n your_namespace your_pvc_name
 ```

 ##### iii.
-Delete the pv created one by one.
+Delete the Persistent Volume
 ```
 kubectl delete pv mylocalsc-pv0
 ```
-etc.

 ### Snapshot
-By default, Coherence snapshot use the same location as active persistence to store snapshot data.
+By default, Coherence snapshot uses the same location as active persistence to store snapshot data.

-If it is desired to use a different location, then add the following parameter in Helm installation:
+If you wish to use a different location, then add the following parameter during Helm installation:

 ```
 --set store.snapshot.enabled=true
 ```

-In this case, one should use use block storage and configure `store.snapshot.storageClass`
+In this case, you should use block storage and configure `store.snapshot.storageClass`
-and `store.snapshot.selector.matchLabels` as in 3.c. above if it is necessary.
+and `store.snapshot.selector.matchLabels` as in step 3c above.

-In OCI environement, by default, OCI block storage is used.
-There is no need to set the above two properties.
+ OCI block storage is used by default in an OCI environment.
+Therefore, it is not required to set the above two properties.